 We support arts and culture because we love it.
 Our employees and visitors appreciate this passion, and culture lovers are regular visitors to Neuffer am Park.

-All art exhibitions are sponsored by Bernd Hummel Holding and affiliated companies, and organized by our skilled employees.
-The exhibition space at the Kunsthalle Neuffer am Park provides an exciting environment for art, and the modern art enlivens the historic building.
+Shortly after moving our company into the Neuffer am Park premises, we began to host art exhibitions.
+All art exhibitions were sponsored by Bernd Hummel Holding and affiliated companies, and organized by our skilled employees.
+The exhibition space provided an exciting environment for art, and the modern art enlivens the historic building.

 An ongoing series of high-quality exhibitions began in 1994 with an A. R. Penck show.
 Jörg Immendorf, Markus Lüppertz, Elvira Bach, James Rizzi, Heinz Mack, Gunter Sachs and many other renowned artists have exhibited at Neuffer am Park and attended the openings.

 Art lover Bernd D. Hummel has close business and manufacturing ties to Asia, which led to an interest in Asian art and exhibitions of modern Asian artists in Pirmasens.
 The exhibition „Der Rest der Welt“ (The Rest of the World), opened by Minister President Wolfgang Clement in 2003, was an early look at young artists who became internationally known.